sapcc/kubernikus/docs/guide/common_addons.md

 Use the following instructions to get access to your Kubernetes Cluster.
 [Authenticating with Kubernetes](https://kubernikus.eu-nl-1.cloud.sap/docs/guide/authentication/#authenticating-with-kubernetes).

 ### Step 3: Create the deployments configuration files
-At first you should create a `secret` with your Docker credentials in order to pull images from the docker registry.
+At first, you should create a `secret` with your Docker credentials in order to pull images from the docker registry.

 ```
 kubectl create secret docker-registry docker-secret \